 A comprehensive, yet easy-to-use Arduino library means you can integrate this into your application and jump right away into making measurements and other functionality.

-Environmentally friendly and high-quality ENIG finish with 2 oz copper and wide high-voltage-traces and quality components lets you use it to measure power in systems up to 12A or more!
+Environmentally friendly and high-quality ENIG finish with 2 oz copper and wide high-voltage-traces and quality components are rated to 12A or more!

 (traces 10A @ 10˚C rise, 15A @ 25˚C rise, with the terminal connectors rated for 300V, 12A)